 Imagine trying to solve a jigsaw puzzle — that describes what HR professionals face when trying to fill a vacant role in an organization.
 But guess what?
 That's not even the main issue.
-Overburdening other workers with extra workload each week, plus having to deal with the economic loss associated with an empty role (especially if it's a critical position), makes it all too overwhelming.
+Overburdening other workers with an extra workload each week and dealing with the economic loss associated with an empty role (especially if it's a critical position) makes it too overwhelming.

 Not Defining the Job Description

-To successfully hire the right candidate for any role, some things need to be sorted during the preparation stage.
+To successfully hire the right candidate for any role, some things must be sorted out during the preparation stage.
 This includes defining the job description, personality, and skills that the right candidate must have, as well as the background and experience that the person must have.
-In some cases, HR needs to seek the insights of the team members and team lead concerning the attitude the new employee must have in order to succeed when the role is filled.
+In some cases, HR needs to seek the insights of the team members and team lead concerning the attitude the new employee must have to succeed when the role is filled.

-Instead of sifting through hundreds and thousands of emails, hiring managers can simply use some basic HR technology to screen out the wrong candidates and narrow them down to the right ones.
+Instead of sifting through hundreds and thousands of emails, hiring managers can use basic HR technology to screen out the wrong candidates and narrow them down to the right ones.
 Eventually, it saves you time, energy, and resources.
-In all fairness, it will be unwise not to leverage current HR technology, especially when it comes to hiring.
+In all fairness, it will be unwise not to leverage current HR technology, especially regarding hiring.

 The interviewer will be able to get more information this way than they’d otherwise get with a different approach.
-While this opens up the opportunity to learn as much as possible from the candidates, you might also want to regulate the responses to be sure that they are on point and specific to the questions being asked.
+While this allows you to learn as much as possible from the candidates, you might also want to regulate the responses to ensure they are on point and specific to the questions being asked.

 Skipping Background Checks and References

 Understandably, every candidate will put their best foot forward.
-Many times, candidates hire resume writers to help prep their resumes for job interviews.
-In some cases, they are not as sound as they are on paper.
-Whereas, some others may have the skillset and the required experiences but lack the skills to sell themselves correctly on paper.
+Candidates often hire resume writers to help prep their resumes for job interviews.
+Sometimes, they are not as sound as they are on paper.
+Some others may have the skillset and the required experiences but lack the skills to sell themselves correctly on paper.

 Failing to Conduct Attitude Assessment

-For instance, if the candidate does not like to work under stringent conditions, or in a system that has too many protocols, it will be a mistake to hire them if the company operates under strict or closely-monitored processes.
-The new employee will have a hard time fitting into the organization’s workplace policy, and the organization may suffer because the employee doesn’t fit in.
+For instance, if the candidate does not like to work under stringent conditions or in a system with too many protocols, hiring them will be a mistake if the company operates under strict or closely monitored processes.
+The new employee will have difficulty fitting into the organization’s workplace policy, and the organization may suffer because the employee doesn’t fit in.